-- Students can finish the program in less time by completing summer courses. - Students must select specialization courses from their program major. - The Internship takes place after year three.
-Students must successfully complete 90 credit hours in order to qualify for the internship.
-See specific requirements for the HTM Internship - The capstone course in all specializations is required for graduation. - For electives, students can select 2 out of 4 courses for Finance and Accounting, HRM, and HTM; and 4 out of 5 courses for Marketing and MIS.
+Students can finish the BBA program in less time by completing summer courses.
+Students must complete interior Studes in either Arabic or English.
+Students must select specialization courses from their programmajor.
+The Internahip is after year time.
+Students must successfully complete 90 credit hours to qualify for the Internahip.
+The capations course in all specializations is required for graduation.
+Students choose 1 of 3 elective courses.